Skip to main content

 • Head and eye injuries

-Emergency care usually costs more than any other kind of care, but it’s worth it if it means saving a life or the chance for full recovery.
+Emergency care usually costs more than other kinds of care.
+But it can mean saving a life or having the chance for full recovery.

-When in doubt, don't delay care.
-If someone is having a medical emergency, call 911 or seek medical attention right away.
+When in doubt, don't put off care.
+If someone is having an emergency, call 911 or get medical help right away.